House training for dogs doesn't have to be a stressful, complicated thing. Most new dog or puppy owners usually start house breaking from Day 1.

 Questionable puddles and piles around the house, getting up six times a night to let your puppy outside, worrying about what you're going to come home to after leaving your dog alone for a few hours... these are all too common problems that new dog and puppy owners face.

-I've compiled all the house training knowledge I have into a 23-page guide to make it convenient for you to have everything you need in one book - no more hours spent at the search engines and clicking all over this site.
+I've compiled all the house training knowledge I have into an easy-to-follow guide to make it convenient for you to have everything you need in one book - no more hours spent at the search engines and clicking all over this site.

 For the first week or so that we had Justice, house training didn't really go that well.
 I kept baby gates up to confine her in the kitchen so that the carpet wouldn't get ruined.
 At least I could mop the linoleum, right?

-While there is a couple articles on this website about house training for dogs and crate training, this book contains much more detailed information and training tips.
+While there are a couple articles on this website about house training for dogs and crate training, this book contains much more detailed information and training tips.

 Of course, now you're wondering how much this great e-book is... only